 M. Draskovic, S. Bauk, and M. Delibasic (2016) demonstrated a high level of perception of the negative effects of alternative institutions to the limited institutional rationality, by using multiple linear regression analysis.
-To this conclusion they have come through analysis of negative impact on four groups of hindering (scarce) factors in in the observed countries (the rule of law, institutions, civil society and opportunistic behavior).
+To this conclusion they have

 Many authors criticized the "market fundamentalism" (term of J. Stiglitz).
 They are characterized by that it has always been "political doctrine, serving the certain interests, and has never been supported by the real economic theory nor historical experience."
 M. Mesaric (2012) writes about inadequate type of transition, which has derived from the lack of public interest and responsibility, under the influence of speculative interest, superficial and greed generated ideas.
 This type of transition is possible only in a situation of misused institutional vacuum, which in our opinion tends to institutional nihilism (understood as almost absolute dominance of informal and alternative institutions over formal and placing the latter at the service of creating political rent).